cultuurnet/silex-provider-oauth/readme.md

 _CultuurNet\SymfonySecurityOAuth\Model\Provider\NonceProviderInterface_.
 The cultuurnet/symfony-security-oauth-redis package provides an implementation that used Redis for storage.
 It uses the predis PHP client library for Redis.
-However, you are free to use your own implementation for other another suitable storage mechanism.
+However, you are free to use your own implementation for a suitable storage mechanism.

 ```php